 “Whew,” Melissa said, contacts set afloat in her welling, full moon eyes.
 She proceeded to light some newspaper beneath a half-gone Presto-log while Sydney soaked in the front windows’ sunny, smothering Flatirons tableau.
 “Oh, and I got it from Kenny for Christma…for the holidays…bluish-black star sapphire in a pewter setting—very special, one of a kind.”

-“Especially for a one of a kind like you,” Sydney mused, eyes drifting to the corner fireplace, focusing on her painting, ‘Waif and Grain’.
+“Especially for a one of a kind like you,” Sydney mused, eyes drifting to the corner fireplace, focusing on her painting, ‘Waif and Grain’, but not straying far.
 “Mounted above the mantle, yet.
 I’m so flattered I’m getting goosebumps.
 Either that, or I’m freezing to death…”